pushkarlaulkar/Whisper-K8s-on-EKS/README.md

 Instructions to deploy **YoPass** on AWS EKS Auto Mode
   1. Deploy EKS cluster through Auto Mode through AWS Console.
 Add the ` CoreDNS `, ` VPC CNI `, ` Kube Proxy ` add ons.
+NAT Gateway is also needed since the worker nodes will be deployed in private subnets.
   2. Create a namespace. ` kubectl create ns yopass `
   3. Deploy the **memcached** & **yopass** deployment & service using the below command